 Often unsure of what they really need, people end up carrying a lot more tech gear on the road than they should.
 After several years of travel and working online though, I’ve figured out what works, what doesn’t, and what you really need.

-With the slow disappearance of Internet cafes in favour of WiFi hotspots, a laptop is definitely worth considering.
+With the slow disappearance of Internet cafes in favor of Wi-Fi hotspots, a laptop is definitely worth considering.
 It’s the easiest method of staying in touch, backing up photos, and wasting time.

 Size – Nothing larger than a 13” screen or that weighs much over 1kg, and less is definitely better.
 Consider the size and weight of the power adapter too.
 Those things can be huge!

 Strength – Something made well that won’t fall to pieces the first time it gets knocked in your bag.
 Get a protective sleeve to prevent scratches and cushion minor bumps, and read the reviews of its durability.

 Battery life – Five or six hours is the minimum, 8+ is much better if you plan to take long overnight buses or trains.

 Storage space – Don’t skimp on the amount of storage you have.
 128Gb really is the minimum, and more is much better.
 All those photos and downloaded movies take up more space than you think!

 SD card slot – It’s not an absolute must, but having an SD card slot built into your laptop is very handy.
 Assuming your camera uses SD cards (most do), an built-in card reader makes copying your pictures super easy.
 All you do is insert the card and transfer!

 Cost – The less you spend, the more money you have to spend at the bar, right?
 Not to mention the computer will be cheaper to insure and replace and less of a target for theft.
 Don’t spend much over $1000.